TarikBurhan/EsportsEarnings-API/README.md

 # EsportsEarnings API
- An API that connects to SQLite3 database
+ An Flask-Restful API that connects to SQLite3 database